damusss/mili/guide/data.md

 The `grid` attribute contains information about its parental behaviour such as the overflow, the padding, and the spacing (needed for scrolling) which are contained in the `ElementGridData` object, only accessible using the `mili.data` module (the others are exported to the `mili` package)

-The attributes might not be super accurate and might have some delay.
+The attributes might not be accurate every frame and might have some delay.

 # `ImageCache`